ssowinski/Irregular-verbs/README.md

 ```sh
 var translatesAutoresizingMaskIntoConstraints: Bool
 ```
 If this property’s value is true, the system creates a set of constraints that duplicate the behavior specified by the view’s autoresizing mask.
-This also lets you modify the view’s size and location using the view’s frame, bounds, or center properties, allowing you to create a static, frame-based layout within Auto Layout. f you want to use Auto Layout to dynamically calculate the size and position of your view, you must set this property to false, and then provide a non ambiguous, nonconflicting set of constraints for the view.
+This also lets you modify the view’s size and location using the view’s frame, bounds, or center properties, allowing you to create a static, frame-based layout within Auto Layout.
+If you want to use Auto Layout to dynamically calculate the size and position of your view, you must set this property to false, and then provide a non ambiguous, nonconflicting set of constraints for the view.

 NSLayoutConstraint initializer init(item: attribute: relatedBy: toItem: attribute: multiplier: constant:)